RobinLe1402/rlInput/readme.md

-# The rlIcon static library
+# The rlInput static library

 This repo contains the static library `rlInput` that provides a unified interface for input devices (mouse, keyboard, gamepads).